Funding a PhD

 A PhD is a significant investment, but it is one that brings an invaluable personal experience and a wealth of professional opportunities upon your graduation.

-- QMUL Principal's Postgraduate Research Studentships
+- Postgraduate Research Studentships (including our BAME studentships)

-- Doctoral training partnerships
+- Doctoral Training Studentships

 - Other sources (such as charities and industry).

-Finding funding is an important element of the application process and we recommend that you begin to explore your funding options as early as possible.
+Planning your funding is an important element of the application process and we recommend that you begin to explore your funding options as early as possible.

 Tuition fees and loans